Gaza crisis grows under intense bombardment as Israel retaliates to Hamas atrocities – KION546

 “We have sent our infantry, armored soldiers, our artillery corps and many other soldiers from the reserves.
 300,000 in numbers in different brigades,” Lt.
 Col. Jonathan Conricus said Wednesday.

-“They are now close to the Gaza Strip, getting ready to execute the mission that they have been give,” he added.
+“They are now close to the Gaza Strip, getting ready to execute the mission that they have been given,” he added.

 Israel’s government also said it was preparing its hospitals and healthcare system for “possible escalations in the security situation,” its health ministry said.

-Hamas’ attack has also sparked some political unity in Israel after months of domestic friction with Prime Minister Benjamin Netanyahu and National Unity Party leader Benny Gantz jointly announcing an emergency government and war management cabinet on Wednesday.
+Hamas’ attack has also sparked some political unity in Israel after months of domestic friction with Netanyahu and National Unity Party leader Benny Gantz jointly announcing an emergency government and war management cabinet on Wednesday.

 Gantz, a former defense minister, will join Netanyahu and current defense minister Yoav Gallant in a wartime cabinet.